apache/accumulo-website/_posts/blog/2024-04-09-does-a-compactor-return-memory-to-OS.md

 1. Install the java versions you want to test (we used 11, 17 and 21).
 For example, to install Java 17:
    1. `sudo apt install openjdk-17-jdk`
    2. `sudo update-alternatives --config java` and select the version you want to use before starting your accumulo instance
+   3. Ensure your `JAVA_HOME` is set to the correct version of java

 ## Running the test